juneseong/pacebook/README.md

 [**Project Live**](https://pacebook-app.herokuapp.com/#/)

 ## Pacebook
-Pacebook is a pixel-perfect Facebook clone built with React and Rails.
+Pacebook is a pixel perfect Facebook clone website with posts, comments, likes, image upload, friending and notification functions.

 ## Technologies
 Pacebook is built with `Ruby on Rails` as the backend server and `React`, `Redux`, `JavaScript`, `HTML5` and `CSS3` as the frontend design. `AWS S3` was utilized to store user's profile and cover photos.

 ## Features
 ### 1. User Authentication
-Users can sign up, sign in, log out.<br>
+Users can sign up, sign in and sign out.<br>
 ![pacebook-giphy1](https://user-images.githubusercontent.com/57915629/84531925-572e5880-acb3-11ea-8748-ce9d047c381a.gif)

 ### 2. Posts, Comments, Likes